ER28-05-62/punishnet/README.md

 # Description
-punishnet - is a network scanning tool.
+punishnet - is a powerfull network scanning tool.
-Though it can only perform fast port scanning.
+Though now it can only perform fast port scanning.
 -----

 # Preview